-Bail is a legal process of temporary release with conditions that judges give to the defendants awaiting trial.
+Bail is a legal process of temporary release with conditions that judges give to defendants awaiting trial.
 The court’s set requirements help ensure the defendant’s appearance in court proceedings and prevent new criminal charges.
-Moreover, money bail requires the defendant to pay the bail amount to be released from jail either through the defendant’s money or Denver bail bond companies.
+Moreover, money bail requires the defendant to pay the bail amount to be released from jail, either through the defendant’s money or Denver bail bond companies.

 But how or when did the bail process start?

-The origin of bail
+The Origin of Bail

 The system of releasing a defendant awaiting trial in exchange for money dates back to the 13th century in England.
 As it was a common practice back then, the sheriffs had the right to either hold or let go of a criminal.
 Sheriffs could allow potential criminals to be free by making payments.
 However, even before the 13th century, around 410-1066 (The Anglo-Saxon period in England), money bail was already used to settle disputes peacefully.